No reviews yet

 Cognitive Behavioral (CBT)

 Cognitive Behavioral Therapy (CBT) assists clients recognize and change unhelpful thoughts and behaviors by successfully teaching practical skills to address any unfounded, negative thoughts and challenge negative thinking patterns.
 As humans, we are often critical and harsh on ourselves.
-If you are seeking positive change, why not take the next step toward reaching your personal growth milestone.
+If you are seeking positive changes, why not take the next step toward reaching your full potential.

 Compassion Focused

-Compassion-Focused Therapy (CFT) is a successful approach to assist clients to be kinder to themselves by providing individuals with skills to quiet their inner negative critic, reduce shame, build self-acceptance, enhance self-esteem and improve self-empowerment.
-The counseling focuses on self-compassion to improve emotional well-being, particularly for clients who struggle with self-judgment, lacks self acceptance, or experiences feelings of unworthiness.
+Compassion-Focused Therapy (CFT) is an approach to assist clients to be kinder to themselves by providing individuals with skills to quiet their inner negative critic, reduce shame, build self-acceptance, enhance self-esteem and improve self-empowerment.
+We will work on building self-compassion to improve emotional well-being, particularly for clients who struggle with self-judgment, self-acceptance, or experience feelings of unworthiness.
 My overall approach offers a supportive safe and calm space to grow and heal in this journey called life.

 Culturally Sensitive Therapy

-I embrace a strengths-based, culturally sensitive therapy approach that respects and understands an individual’s background, beliefs, values, and traditions.
-Always considering first how culture, race, identity, and experiences shape a person’s feelings and challenges, making sure therapy feels safe, supportive, inclusive, meaningful and client-centered.
-It is my genuine belief that all people deserve a non-judgemental affirming space. it is my goal to provide that welcoming, growth-focused mindset to assist you in striving, not just surviving.
+I embrace a strengths-based, culturally sensitive therapeutic approach that respects each individual’s background, beliefs, values, and traditions.
+Always considering first how culture, race, identity, and experiences shape a person’s feelings and values, making sure therapy feels safe, supportive, inclusive, meaningful and client-centered.
+It is my genuine belief that all people deserve a non-judgemental affirming space.
+It is my goal to provide a welcoming, growth-focused mindset to assist you in striving, not just surviving.
 I will assist you in discovering that we are all valuable and worthy humans deserving of care and support.

 Dialectical Behavior (DBT)

-Dialectical Behavior Therapy (DBT) successfully assists clients in managing and regulating intense, overwhelming emotions, improve relationships, and cope with stress by teaching clients strategies to stay in the present moment (mindfulness), managing tough feelings without impulsively reacting (distress tolerance), controlling emotions (emotion regulation), and communicating effectively (interpersonal skills).
+Dialectical Behavior Therapy (DBT) assists clients in managing and regulating intense, overwhelming emotions, improve relationships, and cope with stress by learning helpful strategies to stay focused in the present moment.
 DBT is interwoven with other approaches to assist in reaching your goals.

 Motivational Interviewing

-Motivational Interviewing is just one counseling modality that promotes internal motivation to change, by using a collaborative, positive behavioral approach through exploration and resolving hesitancy and conflict.
-Motivational Interviewing is beneficial in working with individuals experiencing substance use issues, parenting, managing chronic diseases and health issues, preventing school drop out, and can address other mental health concerns.
-I welcome the use of self-determination theory that emphasizes an individual's autonomy to choose, their competency to make a change and promote an individuals ability to achieve their desired outcomes and to control their own behavior.
+Motivational Interviewing is one counseling modality that promotes internal motivation to make changes, by using a collaborative, positive behavioral approach through exploration and resolving hesitancy and conflict.
+Motivational Interviewing is beneficial in working with individuals with substance use issues, and parenting challenges, and other mental health concerns.
+I incorporate self-determination theory that emphasizes an individual's autonomy to choose, their competency to make changes and promote an individuals ability to achieve their desired outcomes and to control their own behaviors.